-Figure 2.14: Russia: Year-on-year Percentage Change in the Monetary Base, 1997-2007
+Figure 2.16: Russia: Monetary Base, 1996-2001

 A gold standard system in operation would respond to this shrinkage of demand by shrinking supply, just as a gold bullion ETF would react by shrinking shares outstanding (or assets under management).
 Many people would be nervous that such a dramatic shrinkage of the monetary base would have economic consequences, but again, that is not the case.
 If the currency remains at its gold parity, there would be no particular economic consequences.
 Indeed, the reason to shrink the supply is to avoid the economic consequences that would ensue if supply were not adjusted properly.
 If demand declined dramatically, without a consequent shrinkage in supply, the value of the currency would fall below its gold parity.
 This would alarm people, and demand would shrink even further as it became apparent that the currency managers had abdicated their responsibility to maintain the gold standard parity by way of proper supply adjustment.
 The currency would plunge further, with all the usual negative results.